jeeesher/checklist_to_do_app/README.md

 **Add Task:** Tap the "Add New Task" button to add a new task

-**Complete Tasks:** Tap the check icon next to any task to mark it complete
+**Complete Tasks:** Tap the checkbox next to any task to mark it complete

 **Delete Tasks:** Tap the trash icon next to any task to delete it